-These powerful relationships can begin with an action as simple as a short email to struggling students, Zoë Cohen writes for Evolllution.
-Faculty members tend to gravitate towards highly engaged students, but those withdrawn, quieter students might be the ones who need the most help, writes Cohen, an Assistant Professor at the University of Arizona.
+Powerful relationships between faculty and students can begin with an action as simple as a short email, Zoë Cohen writes for Evolllution.
+Faculty members tend to gravitate towards highly engaged students, but those withdrawn, quieter students might be the ones who need the most help, writes Cohen, an assistant professor at the University of Arizona.

 A few years ago, Cohen made it a priority to engage the struggling students in her class after noticing that a larger number of students than usual had failed the first exam in her course.
 She searched for a fast, low-cost way to help these students without adding to her workload.
 Eventually, she decided to send a personalized, encouraging email to every student who failed the first exam—about 10% of a 200-student class.

 Cohen kept the body of each email the same, but she personally addressed the message to each student and sent the emails from her account.
 Cohen began each message by pointing out that the student hadn’t done as well on the exam, but that there was still time to turn their grade around.
 Then, she asked whether the student knew why they hadn’t performed well and whether they’d taken advantage of available resources, like office hours, class discussions, and study groups.

 Cohen’s email is an example of nudge designed to guide students towards certain behaviors, Becky Supiano writes for the Chronicle of Higher Education.
 Nudges are meant to identify and support students who need help, sometimes before the students realize they need help, says Lindsay Page, a nudge researcher and assistant professor at the University of Pittsburgh.